 Sweet Vermicelli

-Sweet Vermicelli, also called Meethi Seviyan, is a sweet dessert made with vermicelli, ghee, sugar, cardamom and nuts.
-This is also called Semiya Kesari or Parsi style sweet seviyan.
-A perfect one pot sweet dessert which can be made in just 15 minutes.
+Sweet Vermicelli, also called Meethi Seviyan, is a sweet dessert made with vermicelli, ghee, sugar, cardamom, and nuts.
+This is also called Semiya Kesari or Parsi-style sweet seviyan.
+A perfect one-pot sweet dessert that can be made in just 15 minutes.

 Seviyan / Vermicelli Kheer

-Seviyen Kheer is a delicious and creamy pudding made with vermicelli, milk and sugar, infused with aromatic saffron, cardamom, nuts and raisins.
-This is another dessert that is very quick and hands free to make in the instant pot.
+Seviyen Kheer is a delicious, creamy pudding made with vermicelli, milk, and sugar, infused with aromatic saffron, cardamom, nuts, and raisins.
+This is another dessert that is very quick and hands-free to make in the Instant Pot.

 Moong Dal Halwa